morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model.rst

 We can now apply what we've built so far to edit a specific Django model from the front-end.

-.. note:: Check sample code at:  (7) Creating and updating a Django Model in the front-end` in the sample project
+.. note:: Check sample code at:  (7) Creating and updating a Django Model in the front-end

 Creating a new model